jamespjh/eResearch-meeting-list/README.md

 # eResearch-meeting-list

-This is a list of all the meeting series we know about in
+This is a list of all the meeting series we know about in:

 * eInfrastructure
 * Research Data